FloUhl/Misc/README.md

 # What's this?
-A collection of miscellaneous ideas and research.
+A collection of miscellaneous ideas and research.\
-Maybe some code snippets to follow.
+Some code coming soon.